As a Marlburian you are expected to:

 - Maintain high standards of appearance and punctuality.

 - Work in harmony with the College staff to improve yourself and the College.

-The School ’s rules apply equally to all pupils regardless of differences in ethnic background, culture, language, religion, gender, ability or disability.
+The College’s rules are based on our commitment to an education informed by Compassion, Companionship and Conversation and they apply equally to all pupils regardless of differences in ethnic background, culture, language, religion, gender, ability or disability.

 - Sexual harassment

 - Explicit sexual relations